rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   View the list of attributes that you can use on the Software Product page, or you can use <br>
   `MATCH(x:SOFTWARE_PRODUCT) RETURN x` to get a list of attributes. <br>

-    1. Use the MATCH clause to select the `SOFTWARE_PRODUCT` node and the `product` attribute to filter for Adobe.<br>
+    1. Use the MATCH clause to select the `SOFTWARE_PRODUCT` because it has the `product` attribute with a product (name) field.<br>
        `MATCH (:SOFTWARE_PRODUCT)`
     2. Add an alias to the node, so that you can use it with the RETURN clause to get data from that node. <br>
-       You place the alias befor the colon.
+       You place the alias before the colon.
        `MATCH (s:SOFTWARE_PRODUCT)`
     3. Use the `WHERE` clause with the `CONTAINS` clause to specify the condition `product CONTAINS "Adobe"`.<br>
-       WHERE s.product CONTAINS "Adobe"
+       `WHERE s.product CONTAINS "Adobe"`
     4. Refer to the alias in the RETURN clause to list software products that contain Adobe in the product name.  <br>
        `MATCH (s:SOFTWARE_PRODUCT) WHERE s.product CONTAINS "Adobe" Return s`